Twanthain and Twanthainese

 Spanish colonization attempts

-The first contact by Europe was by the Spanish in June of 1568, who set up a colony on the main island of Twanthain.
+The first European contact was by the Spanish in June of 1568, who set up a colony on the main island of Twanthain.
 These Spanish colonists were assimilated into the native population by March of 1569.
 The subsequent lack of response to the Spanish mainland prompted them to return to Twanthain in May of 1571 and establish a larger colony; by April of 1575, these new colonists had been assimilated into Twanthainese society as well.
 Notably, the Spanish governor-general had been given a position in Twanthain's government, but Twanthain retained its independence; unbeknownst to the Spanish crown, Twanthain was not truly colonized but entered a sort of de facto free association with Spain, a ruse maintained by the government successfully until 1821.
 This second colony led to the development of a Latin orthography for Twanthainese, but the Khmer orthography continued to be used at the same time.
-Spanish was made a co-official language of Twanthain. [ɲ] <ń>/<ញ> was marginally allophonic before Spanish contact and would likely have otherwise become phonemic by the 1800s, but interactions with the Spanish colony greatly sped up its development.
+Spanish was made a co-official language of Twanthain.

 Spanish-Twanthainese War